vlsi/vlsi-release-plugins/README.md

 ----------
 v1.65
 * stage-vote-release-plugin: add `nexus.connectTimeout` and `nexus.operationTimeout` with default of 15 minutes (Maven Central is slow at times)
+* stage-vote-release-plugin: create rc and release tags only after artifacts are pushed to Nexus (e.g. if javadoc build fails, the tag is not required)
 * gradle-extensions-plugin: skip stacktrace for TaskSelectionException [issue#35](https://github.com/vlsi/vlsi-release-plugins/issues/35)

 v1.64